 Tax-loss harvesting explained

-Essentially, tax-loss harvesting is selling stocks, bonds, mutual funds, ETFs, or other investments in taxable accounts that have lost value since purchased to offset realized gains elsewhere in your portfolio.
-An unrealized loss is a position you own that is trading below what you paid for it, whereas a realized loss is what you lost on a position after you sell it.
+Tax-loss harvesting is selling stocks, bonds, mutual funds, ETFs, or other investments you own in taxable accounts that have lost value since you bought them to offset realized gains elsewhere in your portfolio.

-Should you wish to maintain the characteristics provided by investments you are considering selling for tax-loss harvesting purposes, they can be replaced with similar, but not substantially identical securities in order to maintain a certain exposure.
+If you want to maintain some or all of the characteristics of an investment you are considering selling for tax-loss harvesting purposes, it can be replaced with similar investments that are not substantially identical.

-Of course, you shouldn't let the tax tail wag the investment dog, which is to say that you should not make investing decisions based primarily on tax implications.
-However, you should always consider the tax implications of any investment decision you make.
-If you have unrealized taxable investment losses, you may be able to manage your tax bill and continue to achieve your investing objectives with the help of ETFs and mutual funds, in addition to other investment vehicles and strategies.
+If you have unrealized taxable investment losses, you may be able to manage your tax bill and continue to achieve your investing objectives with the help of ETFs and mutual funds (in addition to other investments).
 If you want to realize an unrealized loss, and you want to reinvest that money, then ETFs and mutual funds may be an effective means of redeploying those sale proceeds.

 Assessing tax savings

 Short- and long-term losses must be used first to offset gains of the same type.
 However, if your losses of one type exceed your gains of the same type, you can then apply the excess to the other type.
 If any losses remain after all gains have been offset, you may then offset the remaining losses against up to $3,000 of ordinary income.
 Finally, any losses beyond that can be carried forward to future years.